thunderbird/thunderbird-android/docs/engineering/rfcs/0003-render-inline-images-in-plain-text-messages.md

 ## Proposal

-Render any images which contain the header `Content-Disposition: inline`, that a message places among its body parts inline, at its position, even when it has no `Content-ID`, and it is not referenced by any HTML.
+Render supported images that have `Content-Disposition: inline` at the position where the message places them among its body parts, even when the image has no `Content-ID` and is not referenced by any HTML.

 Concretely: